 SOURCE · EPICAL METHODOLOGY · QUALITATIVE READING + NLP

 Most research teams arrive with the hypothesis already written.
 They look to validate, not to discover.
-And social listening turns into a dashboard of positive and negative mentions.
+And social listening collapses into a dashboard of positive and negative mentions.
 That's not research.
-It's a thermometer.
+It's a thermometer—and a thermometer never found a market.

-The map of invisible audiences works the other way around.
+Audience segmentation done right works the other way around.
 It starts with no hypothesis.
-It looks at the conversation, lets the clusters appear on their own, and only afterward puts a name on it.
+It reads the conversation, lets the clusters surface on their own, and only then puts a name on them.
+That's the difference between a tool that confirms what you assumed and an analyst who tells you what you missed.

-The invisible audience isn't found with a demographic filter.
-It's found by reading what nobody was listening to.
+You don't find an invisible audience with a demographic filter.
+You find it by reading what nobody else was listening to.

 — TOMÁS CRIADO · EPICAL